cashapp/misk/README.md

 It also includes [the Wisp library](./wisp/README.md), which is a collection of Kotlin modules providing various features and utilities, including config, logging, feature flags and more.

-It has been powering hundreds microservices within Cash App since 2018.
+It has been powering hundreds of microservices within Cash App since 2018.

 ## A Tour of Features
 * Server